blog2i2j/cybersader..cyberbase/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 - Heard of
 	- Demon Lord 2099
 	- The Beginning After the End English Subbed
-	- The Wrong Way to Use Healing Magic
-	- Durarara
 	- Vivy: Fluorite Eye's Song
 	- Silent Witch
-	- Anne Shirley
-	- Call of the Night
-	- A Galaxy Next Door
-	- Sakamoto Days
-	- To Your Eternity
-	-

 - Code Geass
 -

 # Top Anime

 > [!tldr] All the anime I would recommend